 - Parents who get out of the car will wear a mask.

 - No parents will be allowed in the gate.
 Children with a separation issue at the gate on the first day of school may be accompanied by their parent to the classroom and the parent will be allowed to separate there.

 - Students will go straight to their classrooms and wash hands at arrival.

-- Younger students will be accompanied to class.
+- Younger students will be accompanied to class by staff as needed.

-- Students who arrive after school begins will come to the office with an accompanying adult to share the Kinsa App all clear checkmark.
+- Students who arrive after school begins will come to the office with an accompanying adult to share the Kinsa App all-clear indication.

-- Everyone washes hands upon entering or leaving the classroom throughout the day and before and after eating.
+- Everyone washes hands upon entering the classroom throughout the day and before and after eating.

 - All students will wear masks at all times besides eating/drinking.
 If problems arise for individual students, solutions will be discussed.

 - Door knobs, flat surfaces, heavily touched items, light switches will be sanitized at regular intervals during the day by wiping with disinfectant.